jaceklaskowski/spark-kubernetes-book/docs/configuration-properties.md

 Default: `(undefined)`

+Unless defined, it is set explicitly when `KubernetesClusterManager` is requested to [create a SchedulerBackend](KubernetesClusterManager.md#createSchedulerBackend)

+Used when:

+* `KubernetesExecutorConf` is requested for the [resourceNamePrefix](KubernetesExecutorConf.md#resourceNamePrefix)

 ## <span id="spark.kubernetes.executor.podTemplateContainerName"><span id="KUBERNETES_EXECUTOR_PODTEMPLATE_CONTAINER_NAME"> spark.kubernetes.executor.podTemplateContainerName

 Container name to be used as a basis for executors in the given pod template

 Default: `(undefined)`

+Used when:

+* `KubernetesClusterManager` is requested to [create a SchedulerBackend](KubernetesClusterManager.md#createSchedulerBackend)
+* `KubernetesExecutorBuilder` is requested to [build an executor pod from features](KubernetesExecutorBuilder.md#buildFromFeatures)

 ## <span id="spark.kubernetes.authenticate.driver.mounted"><span id="KUBERNETES_AUTH_DRIVER_MOUNTED_CONF_PREFIX"> spark.kubernetes.authenticate.driver.mounted